 There are more than 170.000 words in the English dictionary.
 A user can type any of these for a website search.
 Make your search engine map the synonymous words.
 Not all users would put the exact string as you want.
 Synonym tool can be wisely used to search the words which mean alike.

 For example: If a user enters mobile phones, your store should be able to mine those options which are kept under the umbrella term of “cell phones” as well.

 - Allow Multi-Linguistic Search

 Allowing users to search in multiple languages define your mindset.
 Worth to note that multilingual search can be a roadblock for website analytics.
-However, keeping “English” as the sole option suggests that you are not prepared for the global competition.
+However, keeping “English” as the sole option suggests that you are not prepared for global competition.
 A merchant looking to target the global audience would always introduce multi-linguistic search options on his website.
 This approach shouts out clear that you are ready to face the intense competition universally and you are ready to trample any length to polish your brand on an international podium.

 The only way you can replace brick and mortar business is by offering existing services of a traditional business plus exclusive services which no one or a very few of them offers.
-The amount of time, resources, and vision which you have spent so far to make your store appealing, these tips would only add greater aspects to your website.
+The amount of time, resources, and vision that you have spent so far to make your store appealing, these tips would only add greater aspects to your website.